kubernetes/kubernetes/docs/proposals/network-policy.md

 	// ingress is supported.
 This field is optional - if not
 	// defined, then the cluster default for ingress is applied.
 	Ingress *NamespaceIngressPolicy `json:"ingress,omitempty"`

+	// Egress configuration for this namespace.
+This config is
+	// applied to all pods within this namespace.
+This field is optional -
+	// if not  defined, then the cluster default for egress is applied.
+	Egress *NamespaceEgressPolicy `json:"egress,omitempty"`
 }

 // Configuration for ingress to pods within this namespace.
-// For now, this only supports specifying an isolation policy. type NamespaceIngressPolicy struct {
+// For now, this only supports specifying an ingress isolation policy. type NamespaceIngressPolicy struct {
-	// The isolation policy to apply to pods in this namespace.
+	// The ingress isolation policy to apply to pods in this namespace.
 	// Currently this field only supports "DefaultDeny", but could
 	// be extended to support other policies in the future.
 When set to DefaultDeny,
 	// pods in this namespace are denied ingress traffic by default.
 When not defined,
 	// the cluster default ingress isolation policy is applied (currently allow all).
 	Isolation *IngressIsolationPolicy `json:"isolation,omitempty"`
+}

+// Configuration for egress from pods within this namespace.
+// For now, this only supports specifying an egress isolation policy. type NamespaceEgressPolicy struct {
+	// The egress isolation policy to apply to pods in this namespace.
+	// Currently this field only supports "DefaultDeny", but could
+	// be extended to support other policies in the future.
+When set to DefaultDeny,
+	// pods in this namespace are denied egress traffic by default.
+When not defined,
+	// the cluster default egress isolation policy is applied (currently allow all).
+	Isolation *EgressIsolationPolicy `json:"isolation,omitempty"`
 }
 ```